aragon/aragon-wiki/docs/projects/index.md

 > Uses [Proxy](https://hack.aragon.org/docs/aragonos-ref.html#3-upgradeability) feature from aragonOS as a part of their project

 ## Powered by Aragon
-> **Aragon Core and Aragon Network are NOT live on the Mainnet yet, _no project can be Powered by Aragon at this time_, this is just a list of projects that have publicly announced their interest in utilizing Aragon in the future!**
+> **Aragon Network is NOT live on the Mainnet yet.
+This is just a list of projects that have publicly announced their interest in utilizing Aragon in the future!**
 >
 > See also our [guidelines](../design/powered_by_aragon.md) for projects "_Powered by Aragon_".
 >
 > This is a list of existing projects that have publicly announced their plan **to become** "_Powered by Aragon_":